dgroomes/junit-playground/README.md

 * DONE Migrate to Gradle's Kotlin DSL
 * Remove usage of deprecated Gradle features.
 Use '--warning-mode all' with Gradle to show the individual deprecation warnings
+* Is is it possible to use the Gradle application or distribution plugins to create the standalone escape hatch?
+Would this be more idiomatic?
+Instead of building a file of references to classes by hand, I think this would be better.